Kighoorobosa/Kighoorobosa/README.md

 # Hi my name is Kigho Orobosa Enrique 👋
 #### ** I am an Access Control Engineer
 I'm currently working on Data Analytics
-I'm currently learning Dashboard creation using Excel
+I'm currently working on a dashboard for a marketing department
 <!--
 **Kighoorobosa/Kighoorobosa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.